tuur/tuur/README.md

 ### Hi there 👋

 I use github to share code (and in some cases data) from published research papers (mostly on NLP).
-If you run into issues or have questions regarding the code or data (or papers) feel free to send an email!
+If you run into issues or have questions regarding the code or data (or papers in general) feel free to send an email!

 Cheers,
 Tuur